-Nocino usually served as an after-dinner digestivo, but it can also be used to “correct” a shot of espresso (espresso with a shot of liquor is called a "caffè corretto," or "corrected coffee"), poured over gelato, mixed into... cocktails, or used in place of vanilla extract in baking, especially when making biscotti.
+Nocino is a complex, nutty, and slightly bitter dark-brown liqueur that is usually served as an after-dinner digestivo.
+Nocino can also be used to “correct” a shot of espresso (espresso with a shot of liquor is called a "caffè corretto," or "corrected coffee"), poured over gelato, mixed into cocktails, or used in place of vanilla extract in baking, especially when making biscotti.

 Green walnuts are only available for a brief time every June, so while you don't necessarily need to make them on San Giovanni's feast day, the window of opportunity is limited (besides walnut liqueur, they are also used to make pickled walnuts).
 If you happen to live in a place where walnuts are grown, you can try buying them directly at a walnut farm.

-Recipes for nocino vary widely on the spices used.
+Recipes for nocino vary widely depending on the spices used.
 Some add juniper berries, vanilla beans, or orange zest.
-These instructions are very sparing with them since a good nocino doesn’t taste strongly of any individual spice.
-The green walnut flavor should predominate: nutty, slightly bitter, a touch oaky, and a bit vanilla-y and sweet as well.
+These instructions are very sparing with spices since a good nocino doesn’t taste strongly of any individual one.
+The green walnut flavor should predominate: nutty, slightly bitter, a touch oaky, a bit vanilla-y, and sweet.

 01 of 04